v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 8. Under the **Email activity** chart select the **View more** button.
 This displays the **Exchange** report dashboard.
 In the report header at the top of the page, select **Mailbox usage**.

-9. The default mailbox usage that is initially displayed is **30 days**.
-Select the other date views at the top of the report (**7 days**, **90 days**, and **180 days**) to see how the display changes.
+9. The default mailbox usage that is initially displayed is **Past 30 days**.
+Select the down-arrow that appears next to **Past 30 days** and select one of the other options that appear in the drop-down menu (**7 days**, **90 days**, and **180 days**) to see how the display changes.

-10. Scroll down to the bottom of the page to see mailbox details for each of the active users.
+10. Scroll down below the charts to see mailbox details for each of the active users.

 11. Scroll back to the top of the page.
-On the menu bar above the chart, it currently displays **Mailbox usage** followed by a drop-down arrow.
-Select the drop-down arrow, and in the menu that appears, select **SharePoint**.
-In the SharePoint group, select **Site usage**.

-12. The default site usage that is initially displayed at the top-right of the screen is **Past 30 days**.
-Select the drop-down arrow next to this and in the menu that appears, select the other date views to see how the display changes: **7 days**, **90 days**, and **180 days**.

-13. Scroll down to the bottom of the page to see details for each of the site collections for your tenant.
+On the navigation line at the top of the page (**Home > Usage > Exchange**), select **Usage** to return to the Usage page.

+12. Review the various reports on this page.
+While there may be limited or no data for each report, you at least get a feel for the types of reporting that's available.

 14. You now want to review the reports that are available in the **Exchange admin center**.
 In your browser, you should have the **Exchange admin center** tab open from the prior task; if so, select it now.
 However, if you previously closed this tab, then in the **Microsoft 365 admin center**, under the **Admin centers** group, select **Exchange**.

 15. In the **Exchange admin center**, select **Reports** in the left-hand navigation pane, and then select **Mail flow**.

 16. In the **Reports > Mail flow** window, select **Inbound messages report** (this report has data to view; none of the other reports have data).
+Review the information displayed for this report.

+17. On the navigation line at the top of the page (**Reports > Mail flow > Inbound messages report**), select **Mail flow** to return to this reporting page.

+18. In the **Reports > Mail flow** window, review the various reports that are available.

 17. Close the **Exchange admin center** tab in your Edge browser but leave the other Microsoft 365 admin center tabs open for the next task.